wth-mvp-s/LT/az204/n90-120 - encours.md

 `Proposed Solution: Deploy and configure an Azure Database for PostgreSQL.
 Update the web applications.
 `Does the solution meet the goal?

-- [ ] Yes
+- [x] Yes
 - [ ] No

-#### Qp25.3Topic4Set4question9.A ::You develop an ASP.NET Core MVC application.
+#### Qp25.3Topic4Set4question9.A_p34 ::You develop an ASP.NET Core MVC application.
 You configure the application to track webpages and custom events.
 `You need to identify trends in application usage.
 `Which Azure Application Insights Usage Analysis features should you use?
 To answer, drag the appropriate features to the correct requirements.
 Each feature may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.
 `
 ` Which pages visited by users most often correlate to a product purchase?

-- [ ] Users
+- [x] Users
 - [ ] Funnels
 - [ ] Impact
 - [ ] Retention